Crisis Line

 9-8-8: Suicide Crisis Helpline is available in English and French, 24 hours a day, every single day of the year.
 Dial or text 9-8-8.

 BC’s Crisis Lines are funded by BC Mental Health and Substance Use Services, a program of the Provincial Health Services Authority (PHSA).
-We are authorized to collect personal information for the purpose of providing crisis and support services to individuals under s.
+We may collect personal information for the purpose of supplying crisis and support services to individuals under s.
 26(c) of the Freedom of Information and Protection of Privacy Act (FIPPA).
 Your information will be used for this purpose, and to ensure the quality of our services.
 For more information about your privacy, visit http://www.phsa.ca/privacy or email: [email protected].

 The 9-8-8 Suicide Crisis Helpline is funded by the Government of Canada and delivered by the Centre for Addiction and Mental Health and its partners, including CMHA Vernon.